Gautam2117/service-desk-app/README.md

 🧠 **Responsive & Sleek UI**
 - Built with Tailwind CSS & React
-- Eesponsive on all screen sizes
+- Responsive on all screen sizes
 - Smooth animations and clean layouts

 ---